 Pure Encapsulations also doubles down on its claim that they provide “Everything you need and nothing you don’t.”
 Their supplements are free from a bounty of unnecessary additives, artificial ingredients, and common allergens like gluten, artificial sweeteners, and preservatives.

-GGR staff writer and expert product tester Amanda Capritto likes that a serving is only one pill.
-“It does have a semi-strong earthy smell—not offensive, but definitely noticeable,” she says.
+GGR expert product tester Amanda Capritto likes that a serving is only one pill.
+“It does have a semi-strong earthy smell—not offensive, but definitely noticeable,” she says, giving it 3 out of 5 for the taste and smell.

 Pros